 In this paper, we consider a possible variant of the formation of regular galaxies with the help of pairs or three of black holes.
-With the help of pairs of black holes, it is possible to form all morphological sequences of galaxies E, So,Sa, Sb, Sc, Sd, SBa, SBb, SBc, SBd ,Ir, spherical, elliptical, spiral, barred (bar).
+We will also consider the existence of exotic galaxies.
+With the help of pairs of black holes, it is possible to form all morphological sequences of galaxies E, So,Sa, Sb, Sc, Sd, SBa, SBb, SBc, SBd, Ir, spherical, elliptical, spiral, barred (bar).